ffizer/ffizer/README.md

 FLAGS:
     -h, --help                      Prints help information
-    -V, --version                   Prints version information
+        --offline                   in offline, only local templates or cached templates are used -V, --version                   Prints version information
     -v, --verbose                   Verbose mode (-v, -vv (very verbose / level debug), -vvv) print on stderr --x-always_default_value    should not ask for valiables values, always use defautl value or empty (experimental